-- 15.1 The Council will take the following steps when sharing information with third parties: - The Council shall ensure that information is shared only when it is permitted by Data Protection Legislation. - The Council shall ensure that when information is shared it is justified and meets a lawful basis for processing as set out in Data Protection Legislation. - The Council shall ensure that adequate security is in place to protect the data when it is shared with another organisation and that information sharing arrangements are documented in a transparent manner. - The Council shall ensure the secure transfer of personal data between itself and other organisations. - The Council shall ensure that information sharing agreements exist between itself and partnership agencies, organisations may have signed up to the Kent & Medway Information Sharing Agreement.

-The Information Governance team shall provide the council with guidance on information sharing in the context of systematic sharing and sharing in ad-hoc, one off circumstances.
+- 15.1 The Council will take the following steps when sharing information with third parties: - The Council shall ensure that information is shared only when it is permitted by Data Protection Legislation. - The Council shall ensure that when information is shared it is justified and a lawful basis has been identified as set out in Data Protection Legislation. - The Council shall ensure that adequate security is in place to protect the data when it is shared with another organisation and that information sharing arrangements are documented in a transparent manner. - The Council shall ensure the secure transfer of personal data between itself and other organisations. - The Council shall ensure that information sharing agreements exist between itself and partnership agencies, organisations may have signed up to the Kent & Medway Information Sharing Agreement. - The Information Governance team shall provide the council with guidance on information sharing in the context of systematic sharing and sharing in ad-hoc, one off circumstances. - 15.2 Information Sharing may be conducted under the Kent & Medway Information Sharing Agreement (K&MISA) - The K&MISA is a high-level agreement between Kent local authorities and a number of public organisations in Kent and Medway.
+Its aim is to facilitate more effective data sharing across Kent and Medway. - Canterbury, Dover and Thanet are each signatories to the agreement which will form the basis of our policy when sharing data with other signatories to the agreement. - 15.3 When conducting information sharing under the K&MISA Councils must have identified a legal gateway and completed either the one off or repeat data sharing document detailing the specifics of information sharing.
+This will include: